moble-cuts/mobilecuts/README.md

 pip install Django

-pip install -r requirements/development.txt # this is not required as of yet until configured properly
+pip install -r requirements.txt # this is not required as of yet until configured properly

 python manage.py migrate